ARISTODE/program-dependence-graph/README.md

 ## Introduction

 This project is a key component of our PtrSplit and Program-mandering works.
 It aims at building a modular inter-procedural program dependence graph (PDG) for practical use.
 Our program dependence graph is field senstive, context-insensitive and flow-insensitive.
-For more details, welcome to read our CCS'17 paper about PtrSplit: \[[http://www.cse.psu.edu/~gxt29/papers/ptrsplit.pdf\]](http://www.cse.psu.edu/~gxt29/papers/ptrsplit.pdf%5D) If you find this tool useful, please cite the PtrSplit paper in your publication.
-Here's the bibtex entry:
+For more details, welcome to read our CCS'17 paper about PtrSplit: \[[http://www.cse.psu.edu/~gxt29/papers/ptrsplit.pdf\]](http://www.cse.psu.edu/~gxt29/papers/ptrsplit.pdf%5D) If you find this tool useful, please cite the PtrSplit and Program Mandering papers in your publication.
+Here's the bibtex entries:

 @inproceedings{LiuTJ17Ptrsplit,

-author = {Shen Liu and Gang Tan and Trent Jaeger},

-title = {{PtrSplit}: Supporting General Pointers in Automatic Program Partitioning},

-booktitle = {24th ACM Conference on Computer and Communications Security ({CCS})},

-pages = {2359--2371},

-year = {2017}
+  author = {Shen Liu and Gang Tan and Trent Jaeger}, title = {{PtrSplit}: Supporting General Pointers in Automatic Program Partitioning}, booktitle = {24th ACM Conference on Computer and Communications Security ({CCS})}, pages = {2359--2371}, year = {2017}
+}

+@inproceedings{liu2019program,
+  title={Program-mandering: Quantitative privilege separation}, author={Liu, Shen and Zeng, Dongrui and Huang, Yongzhe and Capobianco, Frank and McCamant, Stephen and Jaeger, Trent and Tan, Gang}, booktitle={Proceedings of the 2019 ACM SIGSAC Conference on Computer and Communications Security}, pages={1023--1040}, year={2019}
 }

 We have upgraded the implementation to LLVM 12.0.0.
 Currently, we only support building PDGs for C programs.